 Introduction.

 This video introduces the basics of data modelling.
-Data modelling is fundamental to creating a business level data architecture.
+Data modelling is a key skill of a business analyst and is fundamental to creating a business level data architecture.

 Duration: 8 minutes.
 See also, ‘Summary of the video content’, below.